 When a child attends more than one provider

-Parents and carers can claim at a maximum of three providers that their child attends at any one time.
-The total universal hours claimed at the three providers cannot exceed 15 per week combined or the 570 over the year.
+Parents and carers can claim at a maximum of 3 providers that their child attends at any one time.
+The total universal hours claimed at the 3 providers cannot exceed 15 per week combined or 570 over the year.